citp/privacy-policy-historical/k/kb/kbb/kbb.com.md

-> *The following text is extracted and transformed from the kbb.com privacy policy that was archived on 2014-12-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141226032011id_/http%3A//www.kbb.com/company/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kbb.com privacy policy that was archived on 2015-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150626193009id_/http%3A//www.kbb.com/company/privacy-policy) for the most accurate reproduction.*

-# Kelley Blue Book
+# Privacy Policy - Kelley Blue Book

-This statement is effective as of 5/6/2014.
+This statement is effective as of 6/2/2015.
 Please see previous version [here](https://web.archive.org/company/legacy-privacy-policy/).

 ### Introduction